ChristianBarreto/node-typescript-api/README.md

 - Before create the service to access the external API, we need to create a unit test to test it: `/src/clients/__tests__/stormGlass.test.ts`.
 - This first unit test is created supposing that this service to access the external API is a class with methods to allow access.

-**Note:** Create classes to access external services can be a best practice.
+**GOOD PRACTICE:** Create classes to access external services can be a best practice.

 - Create directory and file to handle the client API: `/src/clients/stormGlass.ts`
 - Axios library has available a contructor, by the way here we create our own class `StormGlass` using an Axios constructor `AxiosStatic`.